Converting Your Farm to Organic or Biodynamic

 We will allocate an inspector to you and you will usually have your first inspection visit within a couple of months.
 The inspector will want to see your land, crops and any livestock, ask about your farming systems, and check your record keeping.
 The inspection is also an opportunity for you to share your good practice and to ask questions.

-The inspector will write up a report from his or her visit, and send this to your certification officer to review.
+The inspector will write up a report from their visit, and send this to your certification officer to review.
 Your certification officer will return the report to you, highlighting any non-compliances and how these can be resolved.
 Once any outstanding issues are resolved, your certification is confirmed for the year.

 The holding must go through a conversion period before you can sell any crops or products as organic or Demeter.
 You have to manage your land (and any livestock) according to the standards from day one of your conversion period.
 The conversion period can be seen as a transition allowing time to establish organic management systems.